-It is produced naturally in humans by cells lining the small intestine.
-However, some 65% of the world’s population has a reduced ability to digest lactose after infancy making lactase is a common enzyme supplement.
+It is produced naturally by cells lining the small intestine.
+However, some 65% of the world’s population has a reduced ability to digest lactose after infancy making lactase one of the most common digestive enzymes in supplements.

 Secreted primarily in the pancreas, lipase is the enzyme responsible for the breakdown of fats in our food.
 It works in concert with the bile released from the gallbladder, which is responsible for breaking down (emulsifying) large fat molecules into droplets, thus increasing the surface area on which the lipase can get to work.

-Invertase is another enzyme produced in the body that acts in the digestion of carbohydrates, breaking down sucrose into simple sugars fructose and glucose.
+Invertase is another enzyme in the body that aids in the digestion of carbohydrates, breaking down sucrose into the simple sugars fructose and glucose.

-Much like amylase, malt diastase catalyses the breakdown of starch into maltose, thus helping us to digest carbohydrates.
+Much like amylase, malt diastase catalyzes the breakdown of starch into maltose, thus helping us to digest carbohydrates.

 It is also the first enzyme to be discovered and was initially extracted from malt by two French chemists in 1833.

-Pectinase is potentially useful in the human diet as pectin is in a lot of fruits and vegetables as well as thickeners and gelling agents in many prepared foods such as jellies and jams.
+This enzyme is potentially useful in the human diet as pectin is in a lot of fruits and vegetables as well as thickeners and gelling agents in prepared foods, such as jellies and jams.
 Having this enzyme could help your digestive system break down this fiber and digest food easily.

 Hemicellulase is an enzyme that breaks down hemicellulose—a type of cellulose commonly found in fiber-rich breakfast cereals.

-Another carbohydrate enzyme that works specifically on beta-glucans, a type of fiber found in certain types of yeast, algae, fungi, and some plants like oats and barley.
+This is another carbohydrate enzyme that works specifically on beta-glucans.
+This type of fiber is found in certain types of yeast, algae, fungi, and some plants like oats and barley.